-This report summarises the achievements of the Governance Committee against its Terms of Reference for the period 1 April 2012 to 31 March 2013 and details the impact that it has made on the overall system of internal control in operation for that period.
+This report summarises the achievements of the Governance Committee against its Terms of Reference for the period 1 April 2013 to 31 March 2014 and details the impact that it has made on the overall system of internal control in operation for that period.
+In particular the Committee has effectively provided an independent assurance on the risk and control framework of this Council.